CARE & MAINTENANCE – BASINS and BENCHTOPS

-This is a one of a kind hand crafted piece designed and made to last.
-With a bit of care and love you will have this forever.
+This is a one of a kind, hand crafted and unique concrete design and made to last, and with a bit of care and love you will have this forever.

-Made from only the best products, this concrete has been sealed with the best products and cured over time to ensure its excellence in stain, acid and scratch resistance
+Made from only the best products, this concrete has been sealed with the best and cured over time to ensure its excellence in stain, and scratch resistance.

-Properly sealed polished concrete bench tops are designed to offer high performance with low maintenance.
-Only a little common sense is needed in caring for your New Form Concreting bench top:
+Only a little common sense is needed in caring for your New Form Concreting Concrete:

-- Wipe as you go, using a soft damp cloth to wipe down your bench tops.
+Wipe as you go, using a soft damp cloth to wipe it down .

-If you encounter stubborn stains, use a mild non-abrasive cleanser.
+If you encounter stubborn stains, use a mild non-abrasive cleaner.

-- Avoid exposure to products with high ph levels such as oven cleaner.
-Rinse immediately to neutralise the effect, and then follow usual cleaning procedure.
+Avoid exposure to products with high ph levels such as oven cleaner, avoid exposure to paint strippers, bleach and nail polish remover, rinse immediately to neutralise the effect, and then follow usual cleaning procedure.

-New Form Concreting high-end sealers provide great resistance to most foods used in the kitchen such as wine, fruit juices, liquid food colouring, tea and spices with strong colours.
-For dried spills, remove solids first.
+New Form Concreting high-end sealers provide great resistance to most foods used in the kitchen, for dried spills, remove solids first.
 A wet cloth is recommended for any stubborn stains.
-If needed use a non-acidic and non-abrasive cleanser and rinse well with water.
+If needed use a non-acidic and non-abrasive cleaner and rinse well with water.
 Avoid forceful scrubbing as this may result in a loss of shine and remove the protective sealer.

-With the correct sealer, polished concrete is a suitable product to be used outdoors, but exposure to direct sunlight and weather may result in a slight colour change over an extended period and ongoing maintenance may be required more regularly.
+With the correct sealer, polished concrete is a suitable product to be used outdoors, our concrete colours are all UV resistant, and the colour is thoughout the entire concrete piece, but exposure to direct sunlight and weather may result in a slight colour change over an extended period and a future re-seal may be required.

 Placing hot items directly onto your polished concrete bench top is not recommended.
-Although it is heat resistant, excessive localised heat may result in damage to the concrete due to thermal shock.
+Although it is heat resistant, excessive localised heat may result in damage to the concrete sealer or may have thermal shock.
 Hot cookware such as hot skillets, pots, and saucepans should always be placed onto trivets and heat mats, not directly onto the surface.

 Scratches, Cracks and Edge Chipping